WHSL General Rules and Bylaws

 Ejections: Any player ejected from a game by a league umpire is automatically suspended from his team's next game.
 The Commissioner shall determine whether to ask the Rules Committee if an additional suspension is warranted.

 Fighting: Any player ejected for fighting will be suspended for the following two played games -- at a minimum.
 The umpire shall report to the Supervisor of Umpires any ejection due to fighting.
 Such player will be brought in front of the Rules Committee for reinstatement and/or extension of the suspension.
 If the same player is ejected for fighting a second time during the season such player will be suspended for the balance of the season, including the playoffs.
 The player must appear at the annual league meeting to apply to be reinstated into the league.

 Team Roster: All teams are to submit a roster through the league website prior to week one of the season.
 The roster can be updated at any time during the season by updating the team's page on the league website, except that a team's roster may not be changed between sundown on Friday and sundown on Sunday.

 Playoff Eligibility: For players to be eligible for the playoffs, they must be part of the team's official roster on the league website and play a minimum of three regular season games.
-Extenuating circumstances will be at the Commissioner's discretion.
+Extenuating circumstances will be at the Rules Committee and Commissioner's discretion.